GiggInnovations/gigg-knowledge-base/gpt_embedding.md

 # Embedding Boards and Public Submission Forms

 Boards and Public Submission forms can be embedded into websites using iframe code generated inside Gigg.
+Takes place in Gigg.

 ---